jberes/Reveal-Tooltips/README.md

 # Reveal Tooltips Example

 This sample (Tooltips.html) demonstrates using the `onTooltipsShowing` event, and what you get back in Args to use in your own JavaScript event.
+Download and dbl-click the `tooltips.html` and click click the custom item on the tooltip.